microsoft/react-native-windows-samples/docs/IViewManager-api-windows.md

-See the documentation of [Native UI Components](view-managers) for information on how to author a view manager.<br/>>**This documentation and the underlying platform code is a work in progress.**
+See the documentation of [Native UI Components](view-managers) for information on how to author a view manager.
+>**This documentation and the underlying platform code is a work in progress.**

 ## Properties
 ### Name